EricWVGG/EricWVGG.github.io/sanity-nextjs-google-map.md

 }
 ```

 Now we’ll set up a hook that turns our map points into a mix of clusters and pins.
-Replace `// insert: cluster hook` with:
+Insert after `// hooks`:

 ```typescript
 const { clusters, supercluster } = useSupercluster({